 Community Science team members.

 All CST members hold the role of "Rubin Community Scientist", are Rubin staff members, and most are employed at either AURA/NOIRLab or DOE sites.
-Internally, four team members hold specialized roles: the Lead Community Scientist (team lead and point of contact); two Community Scientists for Documentation; and one Community Scientist for Citizen Science.
+Internally, five team members hold specialized roles: the Lead and Deputy Lead Community Scientists; two Community Scientists for Documentation; and one Community Scientist for Citizen Science.
 Several secondments to the team will be provided by international in-kind programs.
 A list of the CST members is available here in the Rubin Community Forum.

 Who is "the Community"?

 • Rubin community is a broad term that refers to anyone, anywhere, interacting with the Rubin Observatory data products and services, in any capacity.
 It is a union set of all of the following communities.